pivorodrigues/devopstips/acsa.md

 - Aurora has automated backups turned on by default.
 You can also take snapshots with Aurora.
 You can share these snapshots with other AWS accounts

 <p align="center"><img src="images/aws-replicas-comparison.png" width="750px"></p>

+#

+**Elasticache - Exam Tips**

+- Use Elasticache to increase database and web application performance

+- Redis is Multi-AZ

+- You can do backups and restore of Redis